odoe/2020-arcgis-presentations/ds/ArcGIS-API-for-JavaScript-Using-Webpack-and-React/index.md

 ----

-* Do all the API work seperate from your UI
+* Do all the API work separate from your UI
 * _Separate content from navigation_ - pattern in PWAs
+* Mock/stub API in tests

 ```ts
 // src/data/map.ts